How To Cook Steak In The Oven

-Carefully use tongs to flip the steaks.
+- Carefully use tongs to flip the steaks.
 Then use an oven mitt to carefully transfer the skillet to the oven.
 Broil for 3 minutes.
-Then flip the steaks once more, and continue baking for 2-3 minutes more, or until the internal temperature of steak reaches 5 degrees below your desired level of doneness (see chart below).
+Then flip the steaks once more, and continue baking for 2-3 minutes more, or until the internal temperature of steak reaches 5 degrees below your desired level of doneness (see chart below, I recommend measuring the temperature with an oven-safe meat thermometer).
 The steak will continue cooking a bit after you remove it from the oven.

 - Once the steaks are ready to go, immediately remove the pan from the oven, and transfer the steaks to a clean plate.
 Brush any of the pan juices onto the steak.
 Then loosely tent the plate with aluminum foil and and let the steak rest for at least 3 minutes.